Tramps of San Francisco

 About Tramps of San Francisco

-Tramps of San Francisco was created to share my passion for the history of San Francisco and surrounding communities.
-I’m a local history buff and sometime author who, in a single lifetime, will never discover everything there is to know about San Francisco’s past but is determined to sally forth and try!
+Tramps of San Francisco was launched in May 2012 to share my passion for the history of San Francisco and surrounding communities.
+I’m Evelyn Rose, CTO (Chief Tramping Officer), a resident of Glen Park and local history buff who, in a single lifetime, will never discover everything there is to know about San Francisco’s past but is willing to sally forth and try!
+Scroll down to the bottom of this page to see my listing of articles on Tramps of San Francisco so far.

 Education